-- 1. To elect two directors to serve as Class II directors for a term of three years; - 2.
+- 1. To elect one director to serve as Class III director for a term of three years; - 2.
+To hold a non-binding advisory vote on executive compensation; and, - 3.
 To transact such other business as may properly come before the Meeting.

-Only holders of record of common stock, par value \$.01 per share, of the Company, at the close of business on August 12, 2019 are entitled to notice of, and to vote at, the Meeting.
+Only holders of record of common stock, par value \$.01 per share, of the Company, at the close of business on August 17, 2020 are entitled to notice of, and to vote at, the Meeting.